Mediterranean Fish Stew

 - 1 teaspoon dried oregano

-- 1 pound halibut or other white fish
+- 1 pound halibut, cod, or other firm white fish

-- 1/2 cup fresh herbs (I like a combination of additional oregano, rosemary, basil, and chives)
+- 1/2 cup chopped fresh herbs (suggested: combination of oregano, rosemary, basil, and chives)

 - 1/2 cup crumbled feta

-- Heat the olive oil in a large heavy-bottomed pot or dutch oven.
-Sauté the onion until soft, about 10 minutes.
+- Heat the olive oil in a large heavy-bottomed pot or dutch oven over medium heat.
+Sauté the onion until soft, about 6 minutes.
 Add the garlic and sauté an additional minute.
 Add in the fennel and red peppers, and continue to cook until just soft.

 - Pour in the white wine and simmer for several minutes, until reduced by about half.

 - Stir in the tomatoes, oregano, and red pepper flakes.
-Cover and simmer for 20 minutes.
+Cover and simmer for 15-20 minutes.
+Season to taste with salt and pepper.
+Add an additional half cup of water if necessary, depending on how much liquid simmered off.

 - Cut the fish into bite-sized pieces and add the fish.
 Continue to simmer until fish is cooked through, about 5 minutes.